hyperledger-labs/blockchain-analyzer/README.md

 ```
 export BEAT_PATH=$GOPATH/src/github.com/hyperledger-elastic/agent/fabricbeat
 ```
+Note: there is no trailing slash.

-We want to use vendoring instead of go modules, so we have to make sure `GO111MODULE` is set to `auto` (it is the default):
+We use vendoring instead of go modules, so we have to make sure `GO111MODULE` is set to `auto` (it is the default):
 ```
 export GO111MODULE=auto
 ```